ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ###  CRPT is not initialised - please set experiment parameters

 Ensure you have loaded the correct Time Channels and Data Acquisition tables in the Experiment setup tab of the DAE perspective.
 Reloading them causes initialisation.

+### User Says they Can Not see there Nexus Data files on external machine

+After a run the data files should be copied to an external archive so that the users can do more processing.
+If the user can not get these then there can be multiple causes and it depends exactly where they are looking.
+The first thing to check is that the machine is copying the files correctly in the post end run script.
+The log for this is stored at `C:\Data\log\post_command_<day>.log`.
+If there is a problem rectify the problem, possible causes are:

+- mapped drive (`d:`) is not connected properly: often double clicking on the drive is enough to get it remapped
+- something else: fix and document here

+After fixing the issues the files will be copied after the next run is finished.
+So start and end a run (with a test like title), you may also want to put it in simulation mode if the DAE is switched off.
+Finally check the files have appeared in `<isis instrument folder>\<machine name>\Instrument\data\cycle_<cycle number>`.